wwwredfish/CEWBS/README.md

 CEWBS ([Demo](http://triblade9.wc.lt/CEWBS/index.html))
 =====

 A Voxel Mesher for BabylonJS.
-Supports both Greedy And Monotone Meshing, based on http://mikolalysenko.github.io/MinecraftMeshes2/
+Uses Greedy Triangle Meshing, based on http://mikolalysenko.github.io/MinecraftMeshes2/

 Pardon the incredibly immature name, I was having a bout of 12-year-old-ness for some reason.
 (I'm 23.)

 Voxel Format:
 ---
-A voxel (when passed to the engine) must consist of an x, y, and z position (front/back, top/down, left/right) respectively, and an integer for an id.
+A voxel (when passed to the engine) must consist of an x, y, and z position (front/back, top/down, left/right) respectively, and an array, string, or integer for an id.
+(Integer is preferred, since all other types are converted to integers internally, which is slower.)
+(Objects cannot be used, as they are too slow to test for equality.
+Use arrays instead.)
 The id is used for determining which voxels are the same type and which are different, which is vital for optimizing the meshing process.
 ID 0 cannot be used, as it is interpereted as air.

 Any additional data must be stored separately, at least for the moment.